Reynardine Home | Bow Station Home |

 The line's resident Class 205 Thumper 1132 approaches Bow during one of a series of special events

-run in 2014 on various preserved lines to mark the tenth anniversary of the final withdrawal of the
+run in 2014 on various preserved lines to mark the tenth anniversary of the final withdrawal

 Thumpers from BR's Southern Region.
 The Dartmoor Railway joined the mid-Hants, Epping & Ongar,